aleph2c/miros/docs/_sources/reading_diagrams.rst.txt

          # Here we tell the event processor that we want it to transition to a
          # different state by feeding the state function of our target as an
-         # argument to the trans method, this method will determine what we want
+         # argument to the trans method.
+         # The trans method will determine what we want  to return from
-         # to return from this function.
+         # this function.
          status = chart.trans(inner_state_1)

       # The Hook signal name is an external signal name, something that is